palapala-app/palapala_pdf/README.md

 TODO

-This buildpack installs chrome and chromedriver (chromedriver is actually not needed, but it's maintained)
+This buildpack installs chrome and chromedriver (chromedriver is actually not needed, but at least the buildpack is maintained)

 ```sh
 https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-google-chrome